-The information provided here is meant to give you a general idea about each of the medicines listed below.
+The information provided here is meant to give you a general idea about each of the medications listed below.
 Only the most general side effects are included, so ask your doctor if you need to take any special precautions.
-Use each of these medicines only as recommended by your doctor and according to the instructions provided.
+Use each of these medications only as recommended by your doctor and according to the instructions provided.
 If you have further questions about usage or side effects, contact your doctor.

 Levodopa is the most effective treatment for symptoms.
 It is a precursor to dopamine and converted to dopamine once transported into the brain.